wvlet/wvlet/README.md

 select (columns to output)
 order by (ordering columns...)
 ```
 This flow style provides a natual way to describe data processing pipelines, and this style still can leverage the power of existing SQL-based DBMS engines as wvlet queries will be compiled into SQL queries.
+This flow-style query has also been adopted in [Google SQL](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/) too.

-### Reusable and Composable Models
+## Reusable and Composable Models

 wvlet queries can be defined as a data model function, which can be reused for subsequent data processing.
 For example, you can define a data model function with `model` keyword:
 ```sql